andy-guttridge/tribehub_react/README.md

 - Placeholder screenshots image used on the wireframes by u_fg0tkeqgiy on [Pixabay](https://pixabay.com/vectors/view-web-secure-image-ipad-laptop-7321141/).
 - Placeholder avatar image used on the wireframes and in the app by Stephanie Edwards on [Pixabay](https://pixabay.com/vectors/blank-profile-picture-mystery-man-973460/).
 - Fidget spinner image used for loading spinner by b0red on [Pixabay](https://pixabay.com/vectors/fidget-spinner-spinner-vector-image-2399715/)
+- Images used for event category icons:
+  - Club icon used for club by Clker-Free-Vector-Images on [Pixabay](https://pixabay.com/vectors/clubs-cards-club-shape-card-games-33561/)
+  - Mortar board icon used for education Clker-Free-Vector-Images on [Pixabay](https://pixabay.com/vectors/graduation-cap-graduation-education-311979/)
+  - Medical bag icon used for medical by OpenClipart-Vectors on [Pixabay](https://pixabay.com/vectors/red-cross-aide-assistance-158454/)
+  - Musical note icon used for music by ruhbastard on [Pixabay](https://pixabay.com/vectors/music-note-music-note-musical-notes-1967480/)
+  - Metallic O icon used for other by Clker-Free-Vector-Images on [Pixabay](https://pixabay.com/vectors/english-alphabets-o-letters-15th-33793/)
+  - Shopping trolley icon used for shopping by Clker-Free-Vector-Images on [Pixabay](https://pixabay.com/vectors/shopping-cart-caddy-shopping-trolley-304843/)
+  - Football icon used for sport by OpenClipart-Vectors on [Pixabay](https://pixabay.com/vectors/football-ball-sport-soccer-round-157930/)
+  - Aeroplane icon used for vacation by GDj on [Pixabay](https://pixabay.com/vectors/jumbo-jet-airplane-aeroplane-1801305/)
+  - Office desk icon used for work by OpenClipart-Vectors on [Pixabay](https://pixabay.com/vectors/computer-office-worker-typing-146329/)